Non-cooperation movement (1971)

-The non-cooperation movement of 1971 was a historical movement in then East Pakistan (now Bangladesh) by the Awami League and the general public against the military government of Pakistan in March of that year.
-After the announcement of the suspension of the session of the National Assembly of Pakistan on 1 March, the spontaneous movement of the people started, but officially on the call of Sheikh Mujibur Rahman, the non-cooperation movement started on 2 March and continued until 25 March.
+The non-cooperation movement of 1971 was a historical movement in then East Pakistan (now Bangladesh) by the Awami League and the public against the military government of Pakistan in March of that year.
+After the announcement of the suspension of the session of the National Assembly of Pakistan on 1 March, the spontaneous movement of the people started, but officially, on the call of Sheikh Mujibur Rahman, the non-cooperation movement started on 2 March and continued until 25 March.
 The movement lasted for a total of 25 days.

 The main objective of this movement was to ensure the autonomy of East Pakistan from the central government of Pakistan.
-During this period, the control of the central government of West Pakistan over the civilian administration of East Pakistan was almost non-existent.
-At one stage of the movement, the whole of East Pakistan, except the cantonments, was practically under the command of Sheikh Mujibur Rahman.
+During this period, the control of the central government from West Pakistan over the civilian administration of East Pakistan was almost non-existent.
+At one stage of the movement, the whole of East Pakistan, except the cantonments, was largely under the authority of Sheikh Mujibur Rahman.